chevron_left Back to Project List

-In our previously entered sponsorship projects, we have already encountered the special situation of immigrant families from Ethiopia to Israel on several occasions.
-Elisabeth, Avishag, Eden and Aschalaw, all four scholarship holders of our foundation, come from or have their roots in Ethiopia.
-They themselves or their parents immigrated to Israel from Ethiopia.
-Ethiopians began immigrating to Israel in the late 1970s.
-Immigration increased in the 1990s and continues today.
-The Ethiopian community in Israel is among the poorest in the country and integration into society is still a major challenge.
+As part of our funding projects, we have encountered the particular situation of families who have immigrated to Israel from Ethiopia on several occasions.
+Naor, Elisabeth, Avishag, Eden and Aschalaw, all current or former scholarship holders of our foundation, have their roots in Ethiopia.
+Their parents immigrated to Israel from Ethiopia.
+Ethiopian Jews began immigrating to Israel in the late 1970s.
+Immigration increased in the 1990s and continues to this day.
+The Ethiopian community in Israel is among the poorest in the country, and integration into society remains a major challenge.

 A first report from the project dated February 2022